What to Expect With a Mastectomy

 Throughout this process, you will also speak with the medical staff about how to prepare for the day of your surgery.
 Some things your doctor will typically tell you are:

-- To arrange a ride home after the surgery and to have someone who can check on your regulary throughout the first few days of your recovery.
+- To arrange a ride home after the surgery and to have someone who can check on your regularly throughout the first few days of your recovery

 On the day of your surgery, you'll arrive at the hospital and start the pre-op process.
 This usually involves a few steps:

 - Your surgeon will draw some markings on your chest with a felt tip marker to help inform where the incisions will be made.

 - You will then be given an IV so that medication can be administered during and after the procedure.
 This is needle is typically placed in a vein in your hand or arm.
 Helpful tip: If you know that pain medication tends to make you nauseated, let your medical staff know before they administer any medication and they can give you a patch that goes behind your ear to help reduce nausea!

 - Once the IV is inserted you will be given medication to relax and calm you down as you're moved to the operating room.

 - Once in the operating room you will receive general anesthesia to put you completely out.
 Under general anesthesia you won't be aware of anything that occurs during the procedure.

 - Your medical staff will likely insert a catheter once you're asleep as well.
 A catheter is used to manager your urinary functions when you're asleep and unable to use the restroom.